Politics of Prince Edward Island: The New Democratic Party

 The New Democratic Party of Prince Edward Island, founded in 1962, are a fully incorporated wing of the New Democratic Party of Canada.
 While nominally included as one of the Island's major political parties, it has elected only one member in its history, usually performing poorly in general elections and finishing behind the other parties.
 The party's candidates often finish last out of party-affiliated candidates in each riding, though in 2000 Herb Dickieson, the sitting MLA, finished second, and in 1947, a Co-operative Commonwealth Federation (precursor to the NDP) candidate finished second in a riding with a Conservative candidate who had been thrown out of the party.
 The New Democrats are currently unrepresented in the legislature.
 Michelle Neill was elected party leader on April 23, 2022, succeeding Joe Byrne who had resigned on September 1, 2020.
+The New Democrats failed to win any seats in 2023.

 The Island Party

 The Island Party of Prince Edward Island formed after the 2007 election.
 The party officially registered on March 5, 2010, and fielded 11 candidates in the 2011 election under leader Billy Cann.
 The party was deregistered when it failed to nominate the required 10 candidates for the 2015 election and did not file an information return.

 The party re-registered on September 9, 2022.
 Party president Paul Smitz cited Liberal and PC governments' failure to rescind the controversial Municipal Government Act as a significant reason for the party re-forming.
 University of Prince Edward Island political science professor Don Desserud described the party's platform as "right-leaning" with "some progressive social policy," and compared the party to the United Farmers movement.
 Members of the party participated in the 2022 Freedom Convoy protests against COVID-19 public health mandates.
 The party nominated 11 candidates for the 2023 election under leader Ahava Kálnássy de Kálnás, electing none and receiving around 1% of the popular vote.